Why UX and consumer-driven insights matter

 - Create an incentive program to encourage members to participate.
 Although we’ve found that 70% of consumers want to be actively involved in designing the products and services they buy, an incentive program is a good way to thank panel members and show appreciation for their time and insights.

-Bellomy has been intimately involved with panel and community research, and has been mining and analyzing consumer-generated qualitative content, for over 10 years.
+Bellomy has been intimately involved with online research communities, and has been mining and analyzing consumer-generated qualitative content, for over 10 years.
 Contact a Bellomy expert to discuss the right approach to achieve your user research goals.